4.5 Enhancing the Drive Through Pharmacy Model

 method of the EventGenerator

-class ensures that the first event is scheduled at the start of the simulation.
+class ensures that the first event is scheduled automatically at the start of the simulation.
 In addition, the EventGenerator

 class continues rescheduling the arrivals according to the time between arrival pattern.
 As previously noted, this process can be suspended, resumed, and turned off if needed.
 An event generator can also be specified not to automatically start at time 0.